-When you take the recovery approach, you work as a team with your doctor and other health professionals to make joint decisions about how to manage your mental health.
+When you take the recovery approach, you work as a team with your doctor and other health professionals to work out how to achieve your goals and how to manage your mental health.
 You are at the centre of your care, and it will be personal and unique to you.

 What is a mental health recovery plan?

-A mental health recovery plan (also called a wellness recovery action plan) is a plan designed to help you:
+A mental health recovery plan (also called a wellness recovery action plan (WRAP)) is designed to help you: